vwkd/code-system/src/languages/rust/reference.md

 - best practice to accept closure to be most general
 - syntax is lowercase `fn`
 - also called function signature, in contrast to specific unique anonymous function type

+## Smart pointer

+- owns value, dropped automatically when itself is dropped
+- beware: only thinks of it when shared ownership ❗️
+- implements `Deref` trait
+- statically sized